 One lender might offer a great mortgage interest rate, while another lender might be willing to compete for your business with lower refi costs, especially if your credit is strong.

 But you won’t know what is out there until you shop around.
-That’s why it’s important to gather at least three refinance quotes and compare the closing costs and interest rates.
+That’s why it’s important to gather at least three refinance quotes and compare the closing costs and interest rates to find the best mortgage lender for you.

 Reasons to refinance your mortgage